SimmoMar/fpcatechdocs/docs/source/operational/prodslides.rst

        If at this point you see the monitor on the right mirrors the Apple TV on the floor, you can skip the rest of these steps.

 #.
+The password is written on a sticky note with the computer.

+#.
 Hit **Command + Space** on the keyboard to bring up the "Search Spotlight".
      * Enter the word **Displays**.
 Hit enter again to accept the selection it shows and open the Displays control.
 #.
 With Displays visible, click "Add Display" in the lower left-hand corner.